dhvendev/dhvendev/README.md

 ### About me :wave:

-- 💣 I teach basic Python programming to teenagers at school
 - :calling: Creating chat bots on Aiogram
 - :computer: Working on Flask mini-applications
 - :game_die: Running an entertaining Telegram bot for 10000 players